 Orphaned as a teenager, Morris was a self-made millionaire with an amazing life story.
 Born in Liverpool in 1734, he never knew his mother, and was raised by his grandmother after his father gave up his trade as a nail maker to try a new start as a tobacco trader in the colonies.
-When he was 14, Morris sailed over to join his father.
-But soon after, the man accidentally was killed by a ship’s cannon firing a salute to him.
+When he was 13, Morris sailed over to join his father.
+But soon after, the elder Morris accidentally was killed by a ship’s cannon firing a salute to him.

-By then, Morris was working as an apprentice at an Philadelphia import-export firm.
-He eventually became partner, and the reputation (and wealth) of the shrewd young businessman at Willing & Morris grew quickly.
+By then, Morris was working as an apprentice at a Philadelphia import-export firm.
+He eventually became a partner, and the reputation (and wealth) of the shrewd young businessman at Willing & Morris grew quickly.

 After signing the Declaration of Independence, Morris was committed to the cause.
 The winter after that first Fourth of July, with Redcoats threatening to capture Philadelphia, Congress fled to Baltimore.
 But they left one man behind to manage the country’s affairs and find enough money to keep Washington’s men from deserting: Robert Morris.

 As superintendent of finance, he hounded the states throughout the war to pay their taxes so soldiers could be armed and fed.
 He often used his personal credit to secure loans for the colonial forces.
 Much of the Willing & Morris fleet became "privateers," attacking British ships and seizing their cargo.
 When demand for lead to make bullets pushed prices up so high that people melted their drainpipes to sell the metal, Morris had 90 tons of lead ballast stripped out of one of his ships and turned over to the army.